 - Who we are

-Admiral Law is the trading name of the data controller Admiral Law Limited, a company registered in England & Wales (company no. 08023665).
+Admiral Law, BDE Law, Diamond Law, Elephant Law and EUI Law are the trading names of the data controller Admiral Law Limited, a company registered in England & Wales (company no. 08023665).
 Admiral Law Limited is a legal practice that is authorised and regulated by the Solicitors Regulation Authority (SRA), and our registration number is 596862.

 The SRA’s Code of Conduct and professional rules, that we are bound by, are available on their website: www.sra.org.uk.

 - How do we collect information about you?

 We will collect information about you as a necessary part of providing our services to you.
 Without such information, we may be unable to act for you.
 We will ask for some information directly from you, and we may also monitor or record calls, emails, SMS messages or other communications in accordance with UK law.
 We may also collect information on you when:

 - You ask your insurer to pass your details to us;